cody-greene/rum/readme.md

                 Will apply to the next --exec argument or to the browserify watcher if one is not found.

-  --port, -p    Bind server to this port instead of a random one
+  --port, -p    Bind server to this [address:]port instead of 0.0.0.0 and
+                and random port

   --version, -v Show version number